GailFairley/NapierGroupF/Usecases/use-case6.md

 ### Preconditions

-Database contains the population and location of countries.
+Database contains the population and location of capital cities.

 ### Success End Condition